 (1) Turn off your screens by 8:30 pm – for falling asleep and sleep quality.

-The number one action step you can take to fall and stay asleep is turning off all your screens (and ideally your WIFI) by 8:30 pm.
+You can take the number one action step to fall and stay asleep by turning off all your screens (and ideally your WIFI) by 8:30 pm.
 Artificial blue light emitted by electronic screens triggers your body to produce more daytime hormones, such as cortisol.
 It disorients your body’s natural preparation for sleep, which impacts our circadian rhythm and melatonin production.
-The Lighting Research Center at Rensselaer Polytechnic Institute found that 2 hours of computer screen time before bed was enough to suppress people’s nighttime release of melatonin significantly.
+The Lighting Research Center at Rensselaer Polytechnic Institute found that 2 hours of computer screen time before bed was enough to significantly suppress people’s nighttime release of melatonin.
 Suppressed melatonin impacts our sleep and robs us of important anti-cancer and anti-aging benefits that come with our natural melatonin production.
 (3, 4)

 (2) Get more sunlight during the day – ideal for falling and staying asleep.